Master of Arts in Theological Studies

 Our program addresses the following Learning Outcomes:

-Interpretation of Scripture: Analyze primary research materials, demonstrating knowledge of larger contexts and ability to interpret scripture.
+Interpretation of Scripture: Analyze primary research materials, demonstrating knowledge of larger contexts and the ability to interpret scripture.

 Cultural Contexts: Identify and engage diverse and overlapping cultural and social dynamics.